Scribbly-Fun/Scribbly.Cubby/README.md

 > [!Note]
 > You can simply look at the source code for the Scribbly.Cubby.Host application for examples in the
 > /app/Scribbly.Cubby.Host/ directory
+>
+> Take note of the use of CreateSlimBuilder to support AOT.
+> You can use whatever you need however, it may maintain AOT compatability.

 To get started some services need to be configured and registered.